Agriculture Planning & Long-Term Food Security

 - Supporting emergency feeding needs

-- Establishing new agriculture and agroforestry industry areas in Lahaina to turn former plantation lands into production
+- Establishing new agriculture and agroforestry industry areas return former plantation lands to agriculture production

-- Building agriculture infrastructure such as cold storage and dry storage
+- Building agriculture infrastructure such as cold and dry storage

 Interdependencies and Roadblocks